TariqAHassan/alsek/docs/guided_tour.md

 !!! danger
     Many implementations of Python use a [Global Interpreter Lock](https://en.wikipedia.org/wiki/Global_interpreter_lock) (GIL), including the most common one: [CPython](https://en.wikipedia.org/wiki/CPython).
 In such implementations, only one thread can do work at any one time within any given Python process.
 As a consequence, using `mechanism="thread"` carries the risk of interfering with the threads used by the _Worker Pool_ itself (see below).
     In the worst case, a task specified with `mechanism="thread"` may never relinquish the GIL and, as a result, the underlying worker pool  will cease to function.
-For this reason, Alsek uses `mechansim='process'` by default.
+For this reason, Alsek uses `mechansim="process"` by default.

     While this problem is relatively uncommon in practice, it is an important risk to keep in mind when building your application.